giobbu/CUSUM/docs/index.rst

 This site contains:

-- A general overview
+- A general overview of the CUSUM project
-- Python API documentation generated automatically from your modules
+- Getting started guides
+- Detailed usage instructions
+- Technical documentation for developers

 .. toctree::
    :maxdepth: 2